 There is a common misperception that a great amount of digital strategies only work for B2C (Business-to-Consumer), and not B2B (Business-to-Business) companies.
 Video can be a highly effective and profitable marketing tool for any company when it accurately conveys the message you’re trying to tell.
 Focus on extrapolating the story behind the brand and humanizing your company to make it more relatable or even inspiring.
 Whether your business focuses on B2B or B2C, implementing video into your digital strategy is an excellent way to simplify your mission in a way that's clear and doesn’t undersell your goals.

-Digital Strategy: Social Media Advertising/Pay-Per-Click
+B2B Digital Marketing Strategy #2: Social Media Advertising/Pay-Per-Click

 We were an early adopter when LinkedIn introduced pay-per-click advertising, and we found it to be a good fit for one of our clients, Chemstations, a software company geared towards engineers.
 We wanted to experiment with LinkedIn advertising for them, because of its specific segmentation options that allowed us to target executives who make purchasing decisions for Chemstations' type of product.